-It’s not going to shock you to hear that your sales numbers are at risk if your pipeline is not steady and strong enough to help you achieve your sales targets.
-Your sales team needs to generate sufficient qualified leads that are relevant for your business.
-Part of the process is to qualify prospects both in AND out.
-That starts from data building for lead generation.
+Your ability to generate new business is only as effective as the quality of your targeting.
+That starts from marketing list building.
 Every ambitious outbound sales campaign should start with a target list.
-But that list should be profiled from the outset with the kind of companies with which you’d like to do business.
-It isn;t about mud-slinging and hoping some of it sticks.
+At the outset, you need to clearly profile your audience.
+It’s important to fill your data pool with the kind of companies, and job roles, with which you’d like to do business.
+It isn’t about mud-slinging and hoping some of it sticks.
 You can waste an awful lot of time and money if you don’t ensure accurate targeting from the beginning of your campaign.

 That’s where good sales people know how to validate and profile during a sales call.
-It’s about asking the right questions during the sales process.
+It’s about asking the right questions during the process.
 There is a fine line though.
-If Tesco is a target but they aren;t ready to do business right now, do you ditch them and move on?
-You may have to move on but it’s about establishing the right time to call back, the time when they may be reviewing suppliers, the period when new budget is available.
+If Tesco is a target but they aren’t ready to do business right now, do you ditch them and move on?
+You may have to move on but it’s about establishing the right time to call back, the time when they may be reviewing suppliers, the period when new budgets are available.

 The reality is that successful business development requires planning, effort and consistency.
 So, unless you have a significant number of leads coming to you as a direct result of your inbound marketing efforts, you will probably need to undertake some work on your sales pipeline.
 Every business has a defined gestation period before sales leads and profit begins to flow.
 So ask yourself two questions:

-How many hot/warm leads do you have in your pipeline at the moment?
+- How many hot/warm leads do you have in your pipeline at the moment?

-With the possibility (and no need to mention probability) of rejection, the only way you can achieve your sales quota is to generate the maximum number of appropriate leads and qualify the maximum number of prospects to get to that level of warm or hot leads to thereby increase the chances of selling.
-You may have to kiss a fair few frogs despite your efforts at data building and profiling at the start of the process.
+To some extent, the only way you can achieve your sales quota is to generate the maximum number of appropriate leads and qualify the maximum number of prospects to get to the level of warm or hot leads.
+You may have to kiss a few frogs despite your efforts at data building and profiling at the start of the process.
 Some fish just won’t bite, while at other times you will land a big catch.